Ayushman Bharat Yojna: Features, Eligibility and Facts

 1. Ayushman Bharat Yojna is being run by the Ministry of Health and Family Welfare.

-2. This is a holistic scheme under which girl child, women, children and elderly will be covered so there will be no cap on family size and age in this Mission.
+2. This is a holistic scheme under which girl child, women, children, and the elderly will be covered so there will be no cap on family size and age in this Mission.

 3. The Yojna will be cashless & paperless at public hospitals and selected private hospitals.